 Moisture Level

 Tomatoes love water—but not standing water.
 Growing tomatoes in a pot that won’t drain can lead to root rot or a weak plant.
-The best soil for tomatoes will allow water to drain yet remain moist (not soggy) to keep roots happy.
+The best soil for healthy tomatoes will allow water to drain yet remain moist (not soggy) to keep roots happy.

 Both peat moss and coco coir are well suited for healthy drainage and moisture retention.
 Both also help to keep the soil from becoming compacted so tomato roots can grow without resistance.